sparky713/ToDo/README.md

 - A courses timetable
 - A personalized todo list with due dates
 - A Course page that contains upcoming tasks and links to the course's external websites
-- A Calendar

 I wanted to create this project ever since starting first year at UBC online when I had to keep track of all the different websites and modes of delivery that different courses preferred.
-Personally, keeping a paper agenda is not as effective as a digital one that can send reminders and easier to accidently miss deadlines.
+Personally, keeping a paper agenda is not as effective as a digital one that can send reminders so that I don't accidentally miss deadlines.
 Therefore, this motivated me to focus my 210 project on a school-oriented homework and course tracker application for the people of my school community.